About

 • Art direction

-I translate complex information into layered narratives, guiding the visitor journey through a clear visual language based on a flexible and inclusive approach to content.
+I translate complex information into layered narratives, guiding the journey through a clear visual language based on a flexible and inclusive approach to content.

 • Accessibility consulting (CPACC certified)

-I guide compliance with WCAG, EAA, and inclusive design standards from the beginning.
+I guide compliance with WCAG, EAA, and universal design standards from the beginning.
 I review with real users in mind and offer talks and workshops to help teams adopt accessibility as a shared mindset.

 Every project is different, and so is every team.
 But I always bring the same things: direction, passion, and a people-focused mindset.